False or misleading statements by Donald Trump: Veracity and politics

 Many academics and observers who study the American political scene have called Trump unique or highly unusual in his lying and its effect on political discourse.
 "It has long been a truism that politicians lie", wrote Carole McGranahan for the American Ethnologist in 2017, but "Donald Trump is different".
 He is the most "accomplished and effective liar" to have ever participated in American politics; moreover, his lying has reshaped public discourse so that "the frequency, degree, and impact of lying in politics are now unprecedented".

 Historian Douglas Brinkley stated that U.S. presidents have occasionally "lied or misled the country", but none were a "serial liar" like Trump.
 Donnel Stern, writing in Psychoanalytic Dialogues in 2019, declared: "We expect politicians to stretch the truth.
 But Trump is a whole different animal", because Trump "lies as a policy", and "will say anything" to satisfy his supporters or himself.

 Heidi Taksdal Skjeseth, writing for the Reuters Institute for the Study of Journalism in 2017, described how lies have "always been an integral part of politics".
 However, Trump was "delivering untruths on an unprecedented scale", during his campaign and presidency.
 Skjeseth commented that no one in French politics was comparable to Trump in his provision of falsehoods.

 Jeremy Adam Smith wrote that "lying is a feature, not a bug, of Trump's campaign and presidency."
 Thomas B. Edsall wrote "Donald Trump can lay claim to the title of most prodigious liar in the history of the presidency."
 George C. Edwards III wrote: "Donald Trump tells more untruths than any previous president.
 There is no one that is a close second."
+CNN fact checker Daniel Dale wrote "it’s abundantly clear that there is no public official in Washington who lies like Trump" and calls him a "rare, very possibly once-in-a-lifetime political liar."